duanwujie/debian-policy-chinese/policy/missing_footnotes_here.rst

    ignored), and the creation of the new one.

 .. [#]
-   These flowcharts were originally created by Margarita Manterola for the Debian Women project wiki.

-.. [#]
    This process was originally developed by Margarita Manterola, Clint Adams, Russ Allbery and Manoj Srivastava.